dpillay03/basic-authorization/README.md

 An exercise that creates basic auth middleware and tests basic signup/signin routes

 ## Install
-Clone repository
+1.Clone repository
-Run npm install
+1.Run `npm install`
-Run nodemon or node index.js if nodemon is not installed globally.
+1.Run `nodemon` or `node index.js` if nodemon is not installed globally.

 ## Technologies
 1. Language: JavaScript